Ashah2013/bootstrap-table-examples/utils/natural-sorting/README.md

 <script src="natural-sorting.js"></script>
 ```

-add a data-sorter atribute to any th.
+add a data-sorter atribute to any these.
 *e.g.*

 ```html